mpaques269546/codebrim_challenge/README.md

 # Model
 Our model is a Vision Transformer with 12 transformer encoder layers, 6 heads, an embedding dimension of 384 and a patchsize of 8.
 A class token is concatenated to the input patch sequence.
-The class tokens of the 4 last layers are used as features for the classification task.
+The concatenated class tokens of the 4 last layers are used as features for the classification task.
 The classifier is a simple linear layer.
-A sigmoid function convert the logits into probabilities and a 0,5 threshold convert the probabilities into prediction.
+A sigmoid activation function convert the logits into probabilities and a 0,5 threshold convert the probabilities into prediction.

 # Training